 Running Boards and Side Steps

-Side steps and running boards are a great upgrade for your Toyota Tundra, especially if you find it hard to climb into.
+Side steps and running boards are a great upgrade for your Toyota Tundra, especially if you've installed a lift.
 There are several types of running boards and side steps that you can install on your truck, from heavy-duty rubberized nerf bars to simple loop steps.
 Besides increasing your Tundra’s accessibility, side steps and running boards can give your truck a killer look.

 Overall, installing a running board or a side step is quite simple.
 Most of them come as a plug n’ play mod, and can quickly be bolted to the vehicle’s frame.
 Given all the benefits of this upgrade, the right set of side steps can be a quick and easy way to improve the overall feel of your Toyota Tundra.
 Also, a more accessible truck cab means that more people can enjoy your truck with you, and at the end of the day, what good is a truck if you can’t share it from time to time?

 A winch is a great mod to install on your Tundra if you, or something else, is stuck in a pinch.
-Winches can perform many different tasks, from helping to pull a stuck vehicle out of a slippery or sticky situation, to pulling heavy objects that would otherwise be too heavy for any human.
+Winches can perform many different tasks, from helping to pull a stuck vehicle out of a slippery or sticky situation, to pulling objects that would be too heavy for people.

 Despite their small size, winches can haul an impressive amount of weight.
 Because of their gearing, these seemingly small motors have a greater weight to power ratio than an ant.
 While these are important pieces of recovery gear, their flexibility makes them a great addition to any vehicle.